Credit: Áine Elizabeth Designs on Instagram

 READ NEXT: North Kilkenny boglands feature in exhibition by local artist

 "You have that, but then it's really just me in my sewing room at home.
 It can look so glamorous, but it's really not.
-I'll be there sewing in my pyjamas until 1 o'clock," she explained.
+I'll be there sewing in my pyjamas until 1 o'clock," she added.

 "It's working around the clock, but it's good.
 I wouldn't do it if I didn't love it," she explained.